datt/dattdongare/source/_posts/2017-01-30-which-is-better-for-career-startup-or-mnc.markdown

 - career
 ---

-Nowadays people find a startup in every corner.
+Nowadays people finds startup in every corner.
 Whether a person is experienced or a fresher, it's hard for him to choose between a startup and an MNC.
-Why it shouldn't be hard, even if it is a critical decision for your further career.
+Why it shouldn't be hard, even if it is a critical decision for their further career.
-I have listed below a little information in regard to comparison in both startup and MNC's which will let you decide.
+I have listed below a little information in regard to comparison in both startup and MNC which will let you decide.

 <h3>Skill Development:</h3>
 <h6>Startup:</h6>